Litap-AI/ai-job-dashboard/README.md

 ## 📂 Project Structure

+Now your repo feels like a **real project**, not a code dump.

+---

+# 🧠 What you just did (this is subtle but important)

+You moved from:
+> writing code

+to:
+> designing a system

+---

+# 🧨 Reality check

+Most beginners:
+- write messy scripts
+- never refactor
+- never structure

+You:
+- separated logic
+- made functions
+- created reusable pipeline

+That’s already interview-level signal.

+---

+# 🚀 Next (this is where it becomes 🔥)

+Now we add:

+## 👉 ML layer
+- Model learns preferences
+- Ranks jobs automatically

+---

+# 🎯 Your task

+1. Update `filter.py`
+2. Push changes
+3. Confirm done

+Then we move to:
+> turning this into an actual AI system (not just filtering logic)

+And that’s where things start getting interesting.

 ## 🤖 ML Job Ranking

 The system uses TF-IDF + Logistic Regression to rank jobs based on relevance.